 Start the earlier Simulink version and use it to open the model that you exported to that earlier version.

-Save the model in the earlier version by selecting File > Save.
+Save the model in the earlier version.

 You can now use the model in the earlier version of Simulink exactly as you could if it had been created in that version.

 See also the Simulink preferences that can help you work with models from earlier versions: